elfifo4/numbers-in-bible/README.md

 # numbers-in-bible

-This repository contains json files of all the numbers in the Bible and their occurrences within the verses in bold font.
+This repository contains json files of all the numbers in the Bible and their occurrences within the verses in bold font.<br/>
-(in Hebrew language)
+(in Hebrew language)<br/>
-If you find any mistake, please open up a new issue.
+If you find any mistake, please open up a new issue.<br/>
+Thanks

 ## Usage